mattcarras/Get-ProductKey/README.md

   Switch.
 Skip attempting to use ProduKey for additional keys (requires RemoteRegistry access for remote machines).

 **.PARAMETER ProduKeyPath**
   String.
-Path to ProduKey.exe, including name of executable.
-Default: ".\ProduKey.exe" (current directory)
+Path to ProduKey.exe and its working directory.
+Default: ".\" (current directory)

 **.PARAMETER PromptForCredentials**
   Switch.
 Prompt for secure credentials to use.